-The consultation document outlined proposed new rules for a charge cap for default funds used for automatic enrolment in workplace pension schemes and for banning certain charging practices.
+The consultation document (condoc) outlined proposed new rules for a charge cap for default funds used for automatic enrolment in workplace pension schemes and for banning certain charging practices.

-In AAT's response we outlined that it is essential to the successful rollout of auto-enrolment that the schemes into which employees are enrolled have, and are perceived to have, charging structures that are fair, clear and transparent and so we supported the principles set out in this consultation.
+AAT outlined that it was essential to the successful rollout of auto-enrolment that the schemes into which employees are enrolled have, and are perceived to have, charging structures that are fair, clear and transparent and so we supported the principles set out in this consultation.